Kākāpō: In the media

 The conservation of the kākāpō has made the species well known.
 Many books and documentaries detailing the plight of the kākāpō have been produced in recent years, one of the earliest being Two in the Bush, made by Gerald Durrell for the BBC in 1962.

 A feature-length documentary, The Unnatural History of the Kakapo won two major awards at the Reel Earth Environmental Film Festival.
 Two of the most significant documentaries, both made by NHNZ, are Kakapo – Night Parrot (1982) and To Save the Kakapo (1997).

-The BBC's Natural History Unit also featured the kākāpō, including a sequence with Sir David Attenborough in The Life of Birds.
-It was also one of the endangered animals Douglas Adams and Mark Carwardine set out to find for the radio series and book Last Chance to See.
+The BBC's Natural History Unit featured the kākāpō, including a sequence with Sir David Attenborough in The Life of Birds.
+It was one of the endangered animals Douglas Adams and Mark Carwardine set out to find for the radio series and book Last Chance to See.
 An updated version of the series has been produced for BBC TV, in which Stephen Fry and Carwardine revisit the animals to see how they are getting on almost 20 years later, and in January 2009, they spent time filming the kākāpō on Codfish Island / Whenua Hou.
 Footage of a kākāpō named Sirocco attempting to mate with Carwardine's head was viewed by millions worldwide, leading to Sirocco becoming "spokes-bird" for New Zealand wildlife conservation in 2010.
 Sirocco became the inspiration for the party parrot, a popular animated emoji frequently associated with the workflow application Slack.

 The kākāpō was featured in the episode "Strange Islands" of the documentary series South Pacific, originally aired on 13 June 2009, in the episode "Worlds Apart" of the series The Living Planet, and in episode 3 of the BBC's New Zealand Earth's Mythical Islands.

 In a 2019 kākāpō awareness campaign, the Kākāpō Recovery Programme New Zealand National Partner, Meridian Energy, ran a Search for a Saxophonist to provide suitable mood music for encouraging mating to coincide with the 2019 kākāpō breeding season.
-The search and footage from the islands where breeding was taking place were featured on the One News Breakfast programme.
+The search and footage from the islands where breeding was taking place were featured on the Breakfast programme.
+The kākāpō was featured in the mobile game "Kākāpō Run" developed by a UK conservation charity.
+This game aimed to raise support for kākāpō conservation by engaging players in fun, educational gameplay.
+A study found that playing the game helped increase positive attitudes and actions related to kākāpō protection, such as support for managing invasive predators and responsible pet care, though it did not lead to more donations.

 The bird was voted New Zealand's bird of the year in 2008 and 2020.